What HIPAA Cybersecurity Requirements Actually Demand

 Device and Media Controls (§164.310(d)(1))

-The proliferation of portable devices — laptops, tablets, USB drives, mobile phones — in healthcare settings makes this standard a persistent challenge.
-Loss or theft of unencrypted portable devices is among the most common causes of breaches reported to OCR each year.
-For dental practices, which often run on a mix of practice management workstations and portable imaging devices, see our dedicated HIPAA guide for dental offices.
+These requirements address the disposal, re-use, and accountability of hardware and electronic media containing ePHI.
+Required specifications include proper disposal procedures (degaussing or physical destruction before discarding any media) and media re-use procedures (verifying ePHI is fully removed before reassigning a device).
+The proliferation of laptops, tablets, USB drives, and mobile phones makes this a persistent challenge — loss or theft of unencrypted portable devices is among the most common causes of breaches reported to OCR each year.
+For dental practices running a mix of practice management workstations and portable imaging devices, see our dedicated HIPAA guide for dental offices.

 Bottom Line